pprunty/pprunty.github.io/posts/05-just-do-it.md

 what
 are you saying?
 A maths student can’t be creative?
 And an English student can’t be rational?
 I disagree.

-Back in the day, from the 1920s through to the 1970s (sorry if you were born between then and you're reading this, but you old), college curricula for mathematics students often included general education requirements that spanned various disciplines, including English literature.
-The concept of a well-rounded education was prevalent, meaning that even specialized fields like mathematics were expected to have a broader academic foundation.
+Back in the day, from the 1920s through to the 1970s (sorry if you were born between then, and you're reading this, but you old), college curricula for Mathematics students often included general education requirements that spanned various disciplines, including English literature.
+The concept of a well-rounded education was prevalent, meaning that even specialized fields like Mathematics were expected to have a broader academic foundation.
 So don't tell me the greatest mathematicians were not creative, or the best writers irrational?
 Additionally, I received a social experience like no other through doing the degree I did.
-What other degree would have you sitting beside a young man who smelled of false tan in an english tutorial, only to scutter across to the science building an hour later for a mathematics lecture where everybody looks the same?
+What other degree would have you sitting beside a young man who smelled of false tan in an English literature tutorial, only to scutter across to the science building an hour later for a Mathematics lecture where everybody looks the same?

 During my undergraduate degree, I burned through books, and I mean _burned_ through them; fiction, non-fiction,